briardew/codas/README.md

 CoDAS uses four generic formats for constituent data: tgav, tgaz, tgez, and tgev (see table below).
-These retrievals can be expressed on vertical pressure or altitude grids interpreted as point values or averaging kernel retrievals.
+These retrievals can be expressed on vertical pressure or altitude grids and interpreted as point values or averaging kernel retrievals.
-Very many constituent retrieval dataset can be transformed into these formats with the xtralite utilitiy ([available here](https://github.com/briardew/xtralite)).
+Very many constituent retrievals can be downloaded and transformed into these formats with the xtralite utilitiy
+([available here](https://github.com/briardew/xtralite)).

 | Abbrev | Data type |